-Although as Christian women we consider this “our” section of scripture, the reality is that the sage advice found in Proverbs 31 was given by a woman to a man, a mother to her son to be exact.
-As we learn early on in verse 1, these are oracles that were taught to King Lemuel by his mother.
+Although as Christian women we consider this “our” section of scripture, the reality is that a woman gave the sage advice found in Proverbs 31 to a man, a mother to her son to be exact.
+As we learn early on in verse 1, a mother taught these are oracles to her son King Lemuel.
 This was first brought to my attention in a blog I read, Eshet Chayil: A Hebraic Perspective, as I researched this topic.
 There are also commentaries that agree with the view that the intended audience was a man.

 This takes us back to the word chayil.
 God doesn’t do anything half-heartedly.
 Every word in scripture has a purpose and a place.
 This poem about this woman, written for a man, was spirit-inspired and made it into our Bibles for a reason.
 Why would God use this military word chayil that was usually used to refer to men of war?
 What would a man reading this get out of it?